project-jedi/jcl/jcl/docs/Readme.txt

 The installer can generate MAP informations for each package.
 These informations can be linked into binaries to become JCL debug data or be converted to .jdbg files.
 Once linked MAP files could be deleted.
 These options are subnodes of the "Packages" node.

-For BDS 2006, RAD Studio 2007, RAD Studio 2009, RAD Studio 2010 and RAD Studio XE the compiler introduced a new option to make the same packages available in C++, by checking the "Dual packages" option of the "Packages" node, you will be able to call functions of the JCL from C++ code.
+For BDS 2006, RAD Studio 2007, RAD Studio 2009, RAD Studio 2010, RAD Studio XE and RAD Studio XE2 the compiler introduced a new option to make the same packages available in C++, by checking the "Dual packages" option of the "Packages" node, you will be able to call functions of the JCL from C++ code.

 --------------------------------------------------------------------------------